 Inmate Art Displayed at ESTHER Banquet

-On Sunday, November 13, 2016, CEA-Wisconsin, partnered with teacher Ken VanMieghem and his students at the Wisconsin Resource Center to provide an exhibit of artwork at ESTHER’s Annual Banquet.
-This is the second year that inmate art was displayed at ESTHER’s event.
-The artwork became part of a silent auction, raising $385 to support ESTHER’s projects.
+On Sunday, November 5, 2017, CEA-Wisconsin, partnered with teacher Ken VanMieghem and his students at the Wisconsin Resource Center to provide an exhibit of artwork at ESTHER’s Annual Banquet.
+This was the third year that inmate art was displayed at ESTHER’s event.
+The 12 paintings became part of a silent auction, raising $345 to support ESTHER’s projects.
+Over the three years, the artwork raised over $1000 in bids.

 Founded in 2004, ESTHER is a grassroots and non-profit interfaith social-justice organization.
 ESTHER aims to bring together people of faith and communities of faith in the Fox Valley region of Wisconsin to build community and to identify and act on issues of injustice.
 Faith communities covenanting with ESTHER are united based on shared values such as equality and human dignity.